 - raise the profile of quality science teaching within your school

-- encourage further engagement with parents, other schools and the wider community
+- encourage further engagement with parents, other schools or colleges and the wider community

 - access professional development